mParticle/docs/src/pages/integrations/amplitude/event/index.md

 By default, mParticle forwards web data to Amplitude client-side, by directly invoking Amplitude's Javascript methods.
 Optionally, you can choose to forward web data server-to-server in the [Connection Settings](#connection-settings).
 Note that if you choose this option, your incoming data must have your selected User ID to be forwarded.

+## Data Residency

+By default, mParticle sends data to Amplitude's US organizations API [HTTP API](https://developers.amplitude.com/docs/http-api-v2), but Amplitude offers a different endpoint for EU organizations.
+In mParticle, the [Amplitude Organization Configuration Setting](#configuration-settings) allows you to select a target Amplitude organization location.

 ## Event Data Mapping

 ### Screen Views